Headline, tagline, payoff, claim: compact text in corporate communication

 2.Digital Content Headline

 This category encompasses a range of subcategories.
 Distinct from the advertising headline, these are not dialectically related to an image.
-They stand alone, encouraging readership of an article, newsletter, or social media post.
+They stand alone, encouraging readership of an article, newsletter, or social media post template.
 The accompanying image serves more as an eye-catcher or a contextual support.
 These headlines, like those in this article, do not end with a period.

 Subheadline: A Link to Body Copy